Greater-London-Authority/highstreets/references/notes.md

 - Try other regularisation schemes.
 - High streets show a lot of variation by mean and slope of recovery.
 Focusing on 2020 data first, we can try grouping high streets by mean and best fit slope, and then treat these groups labels as targets for  classification.
 - Further, we can check whether conditioning on one parameter (crudely by just partitioning the data by one parameter) allows the other parameter to be predicted.
 It would be good to understand the structure of such a model - is it equivalent to some probabilistic model?
-- As a more general version of the above: we can try fitting mixture models.
-Linear mixed models being the starting point.
+- As a more general version of the above: we can try fitting mixture of experts models.
+The above example would be an MoE with the constraint that the gating function would depend only on a particular parameter that we choose.
 - Decision tree regressors.
 - Ensemble methods.